MailOnline/jquery.ezmodal.js/README.md

     triggerOnClick: false, // the modal opens when you click on this element

     autoOpen: false,      // opens the modal after init
+    closeKeyCodes: "27",  // a space separated list of keycodes
-    closeKeyCodes: [27],  // clicking on one of this keys triggers the close.
+                          // clicking on one of this keys triggers the close.
-                          // Set to null to not close using keys
+                          // Set to blank to not close using keys (default esc)

     center: false,         // it centers the modal on the screen (you should use css if possible)